Die4Ever/deus-ex-randomizer/src/notes/patchV3.6.2.md

 ## Major Changes

-- New Halloween stalker type: Bobby.
+- New Halloween stalker types: Bobby and Weeping Anna.
 - Added new game mode: Mr. Page's Horrifying Bingo Machine.
 - Fixed and/or Limited Save modes now get emergency autosaves for crashes and when exiting the game, same as WaltonWare Hardcore.